lubuntu-team/manual/source/D/upgrading.rst

 .. image:: upgradinging-install-packages.png

 After the packages are installed you will be asked to if you want to clean up unneeded packages.
-To see which packages will be removed press the :guilabel:`Details` button.
+To see which packages will be removed press the :guilabel:`Details` drop down.
 To remove packages press the :guilabel:`Remove` button.
 To keep the packages press the :guilabel:`Keep` button.

 .. image:: clean-up.png